ShanSanear/Sisyflow/README.md

 - **Admin panel**:
   - Manage users
   - Manage single project documentation field (used as AI context, up to 20,000 chars)

-- **Comments and attachments**:
-  - Add, edit, delete own comments (admin can delete any)
-  - Attach `.txt`/`.md` files up to 1 MB per file; attachments listed for download in ticket detail

 Out of scope for MVP: